AlibabaCloudDocs/ecs/intl.en-US/Security/Instance RAM roles/Use an instance RAM role by calling API operations.md

 ## \(Optional\) Step 6: Authorize a RAM user to use the instance RAM role

-Perform the following operations to authorize a RAM user to use the instance RAM role:

-**Note:** When you authorize a RAM user to use an instance RAM role, you must grant the PassRole permission to the RAM user on the instance RAM role.
-Without the PassRole permission, the RAM user cannot exercise the permissions specified in role policies.
+**Note:** When you authorize a RAM user to use an instance RAM role, you must grant the RAM user the PassRole permission on the instance RAM role.
+If the RAM user does not have the PassRole permission, the RAM user cannot exercise the permissions specified in role policies.

 1. Log on to the [RAM console](https://ram.console.aliyun.com/#/overview).